Innocent Life: A Futuristic Harvest Moon: Plot

 Learning that the Fire Spirit is causing the volcano's eruption and only the Water Spirit can stop it, the player makes it his goal to save the island (not succeeding in this in time will result in the island being destroyed).
 After finding the Crest of the Water Spirit, the player also meets a hag who gives him the Crest of the Forest Spirit, and later meets two Nature Sprites, who are the split forms of the Forest Spirit.
 However, there is one Nature Sprite who will only appear in a very special event.
 Dr. Hope eventually falls ill; this causes the third Nature Sprite to appear.
-After bringing the Nature Sprites the Crest of the Forest Spirit, they merge together to retake the form of the Forest Spirit, who opens the way to the tower near Mermaid Lake.
-With the hag's help, the player returns to Crest of the Water Spirit to the tower.
-The Water Spirit, grateful of the player's help, advices them to put the Crest of the Fire Spirit on the Ice Grail located on the Alter of Ice in order to calm it down.
+After bringing the Nature Sprites the Crest of the Forest Spirit, they merge to retake the form of the Forest Spirit, who opens the way to the tower near Mermaid Lake.
+With the hag's help, the player returns the Crest of the Water Spirit to the tower.
+The Water Spirit, grateful of the player's help, advices him to put the Crest of the Fire Spirit on the Ice Grail located on the Alter of Ice in order to calm it down.
 After finding the Crest of the Fire Spirit, the player heads to the Alter of Ice to put the Crest there, which summons the Fire Spirit.
 The Water Spirit calms down its wrath, averting the island's destruction.
 Back in town, the mayor thanks the player for saving the town and he goes to see Dr. Hope, who is also grateful before dying, causing the player to shed a tear, showing that he has become a human somewhat.